DSD-DBS/capella-collab-manager/README.md

 <b>Password</b>: `$RMT_PASSWORD`

 Capella should then start automatically.
 You should be able to connect to T4C models out of the box.

+The screen size is set every time the connection is established.
+Depending on your client, you are also able to set the preferred screen size in the settings.
+By default, Remmina (RDP client for linux) starts in a tiny window.
+To fix that, you can easily set "Use client resolution" instead of "Use initial window size" in the Remote Connection Profile.
+We also plan to integrate "dynamic resizing" in the near future.

 ### EASE Container
 Run the image with this command and provide EASE Python Scripts as a volume.
 The scripts have to be located in the /opt/scripts directory (inside the container)!
 Please refer also to: [How does a EASE Python Script look like?](#python_ease).